 8. Notification of Outcomes

-Following consideration by the Board of Review, the Performance, Pay & Reward team will communicate the outcome of the process to all applicants.
-Where an application for zone movement is unsuccessful, or where the outcome of an application is different to that for which zone movement was submitted, feedback will be provided to unsuccessful applicants by the Head of School / Director of Research Institute with appropriate information from the College Panel.
+Following consideration by the Zone Movement Panel the Performance, Pay & Reward team will communicate the outcome of the process to all applicants.
+Where an application for zone movement is unsuccessful, or where the outcome of an application is different to that for which zone movement was submitted, feedback will be provided to unsuccessful applicants by the Head of School with appropriate information from the College Panel.
 This will include guidance and support in relation to any future application.
-Unsuccessful applicants will normally be unable to re-apply for a two year period without permission from their Vice Principal & Head of College.
+Unsuccessful applicants will normally be unable to re-apply for a two-year period without permission from their Vice Principal & Head of College.